Josefina Vázquez Mota: Non-political career

 For a time in her career, she worked as a journalist on economic topics for Novedades de México, El Financiero and El Economista.
-In the 1980s, Josefina and her family moved to Chihuahua to attend some of the family businesses including a clothing store for children.
+In the 1980s, she and her family moved to Chihuahua to attend some of the family businesses including a clothing store for children.

 She has published two books.
-The first was “¡Dios Mío!
-Házme viuda por favor” (My God!
-Make me a widow!)
+The first was ¡Dios Mío!
+Házme viuda por favor ("My God!
+Make me a widow!")
 It is a self-help book that she wrote while in Chihuahua and while traveling to various conferences.
 It was first published in Colombia then in Mexico, as there was some hesitation over the title.
-Despite editors’ desire to change the title to something less controversial, Josefina insisted on keeping it.
+Despite her editors’ desire to change the title to something less controversial, Vázquez Mota insisted on keeping it.
 The book has sold over 400,000 copies.
-Her second book is called "Nuestra oportunidad.
-Un México para todos" (Our opportunity.
-A México for everyone), which is a dialogue with twenty two international leaders.
+Her second book is called Nuestra oportunidad.
+Un México para todos ("Our opportunity.
+A Mexico for everyone"), which is a dialogue with 22 international leaders.
 She did a business show for TV Azteca.